AnaGutierrezRuiz/vecinity-app/README.md

 Up for a paddle match?
 From the app you will be able to make a reservation nice and easily.
 Oh, and you can use the forum to find neighbours to play with!
 <br>
 <h4>🏠 Share a list of realiable services within your community</h4>
 Need a plumber?
 A painter, maybe?
-Check the contacts section on your app to discover services nearby that your neighbours rely on and have have prior positive experienes with.
+Check the contacts section on your app to discover services nearby that your neighbours rely on and have had prior positive experiences with.
 <br>
 <br>
 <h1>Tech info</h1>
 📱 Mobile-first appplication.
 <br>
-▪️ Front-end Framework + MERN full-stack app with users and communities full CRUDs.
+▪️ Front-end framework + MERN full-stack app with users and communities full CRUDs.
 <br>
 ▪️ Main technologies used: JavaScript, ReactJS, HTML, CSS, TailwindCss, ExpressJS, NodeJS, Axios, MongoDB
 <br>